Non-Stationary Online Structured Prediction with Surrogate Losses: Introduction

-where $\U$ is the best offline linear estimator minimizing the cumulative surrogate loss.\footnote{ We write $\sum_{t=1}^T L(\U\x_t, y_t)$ on the right-hand side to clarify that this is not a proper regret, following \Citet{Van_der_Hoeven2021-wi}. } In words, the surrogate regret $R_T$ represents the learner's extra target loss compared to the best offline performance within the surrogate loss framework.
+where $\U$ is the best offline linear estimator minimizing the cumulative surrogate loss.\footnote{ We write $\sum_{t=1}^T L(\U\x_t, y_t)$ on the right-hand side to clarify that it is not a proper regret, following \Citet{Van_der_Hoeven2021-wi}.\looseness=-1 } The surrogate regret $R_T$ represents the learner's extra target loss compared to the best offline performance within the surrogate loss framework.
 Since \Citet{Van_der_Hoeven2020-ug} explicitly introduced the surrogate regret in online classification, follow-up studies have adopted this measure and extended it to structured prediction \citep{Van_der_Hoeven2021-wi,Sakaue2024-mu,Shibukawa2025-rf}.
-Notably, this line of work has achieved finite surrogate regret bounds, which ensure that $R_T$ is upper bounded independently of $T$, under full-information feedback (i.e., $y_t \in \Ycal$ is revealed).\footnote{Another common setting is bandit feedback, where only $\ell(\hat y_t, y_t) \in \R$ is revealed.} This is an elegant extension of the classical finite mistake bound of the perceptron for linearly separable binary classification \citep{Rosenblatt1958-sh}, where the hinge loss $L(\U\x_t, y_t)$ takes zero under separability (see e.g., \citealp[Section~8.2]{orabona2023modern}).\looseness=-1
+Notably, this line of work has achieved finite surrogate regret bounds, which ensure that $R_T$ is upper bounded independently of $T$, under full-information feedback (i.e., $y_t \in \Ycal$ is revealed).
+This is an elegant extension of the classical finite mistake bound of the perceptron for linearly separable binary classification \citep{Rosenblatt1958-sh}: under separability, the hinge loss $L(\U\x_t, y_t)$ of a suitable comparator $\U$ is zero (e.g., \citealp[Section~8.2]{orabona2023modern}), so a finite bound on $R_T$ translates into a finite mistake bound.
+In the prior literature, such finite bounds have been obtained by combining the standard (static) regret analysis of online convex optimization (OCO) for surrogate losses with the technique of \emph{exploiting the surrogate gap} \citep{Van_der_Hoeven2020-ug}, which we review in \cref{sec:decoding-surrogate-gaps}.

-However, finite surrogate regret bounds may fall short in non-stationary environments.
-To illustrate with an intuitive example, consider an online binary classification instance that is linearly separable for the first~$T/2$ rounds, but then all labels are flipped for the remaining~$T/2$ rounds.
+However, finite surrogate regret bounds fall short in non-stationary environments.
+To illustrate with an intuitive example, consider an online binary classification instance that is linearly separable for the first~$T/2$ rounds, but then all labels are flipped for the remaining~$T/2$ rounds. \Cref{fig:label-flip-example} illustrates this setting.
 In this scenario, no fixed offline estimator $\U$ can avoid incurring a cumulative surrogate loss of $\sum_{t=1}^T L(\U\x_t, y_t) = \Omega(T)$.
-Consequently, even though $R_T$ is finite, the upper bound on the cumulative target loss, $\sum_{t=1}^T \ell(\hat y_t, y_t)$, grows linearly with $T$, rendering the guarantee meaningless.
-Is it then possible to obtain upper bounds on the cumulative target loss that do not grow linearly with $T$ even in non-stationary settings?\looseness=-1
+Consequently, even though $R_T$ is finite, the resulting upper bound on the cumulative target loss $\sum_{t=1}^T \ell(\hat y_t, y_t)$ grows linearly with $T$, making the guarantee meaningless.
+Is it then possible to obtain upper bounds on the cumulative target loss that do not grow linearly with $T$ even in non-stationary settings?